sicrisembay/xcp_c2000/sample/can/README.md

-# XCP demo on C2000 UART
+# XCP demo on C2000 CAN